Blendify/blender-manual/trunk/blender_docs/manual/composite_nodes/types/filter/blur_node.rst

    :width: 650px
    :figwidth: 650px

-   Blur node blur modes using 15% of image size as XY, no Bokeh/Gamma.
-Click expand to see details
+   Blur node blur modes using 20% of image size as XY, no Bokeh/Gamma

 The difference between them is how they handle sharp edges and smooth gradients and preserve